Hyaluronic acid or platelet-rich plasma in the treatment of hip osteoarthritis?

 The idea that hyaluronic acid injections will help is based on a good idea.
 In theory, the idea of replacing or supplementing the protective and lubricating fluids of the hip sounds like it can be a solution.
 So why is it not the first line of treatment for hip osteoarthritis and why do leading research centers suggest that the treatments do not work as well as hoped?
 Because it really does not help.

 In January 2019, research led by doctors at Northwestern University Feinberg School of Medicine in Chicago wrote these opinions in the medical journal Osteoarthritis and Cartilage.
 (1)

 - “Hip osteoarthritis is difficult to treat.
 Steroid injections reduce pain with a short duration.
 With the widespread adoption of office-based, image-guided injections, hyaluronic acid is a potentially relevant therapy.
-In the largest clinical trial to-date, we compared safety/efficacy of a single, 6-mL image-guided injection of hylan G-F 20 (Synvisc) to saline (injections) in painful hip osteoarthritis.”
+In the largest clinical trial to date, we compared the safety/efficacy of a single, 6-mL image-guided injection of Hylan G-F 20 (Synvisc) to saline (injections) in painful hip osteoarthritis.”

 - 357 patients.